Are you ready to deepen your personal practice and to allow the teacher within you to emerge?

 No accommodation is provided during these modules.

-The Retreat will be held in the beautiful country town of Trentham, about an hour's drive from Melbourne.
+The Retreat is in the beautiful Victorian country town of Trentham, about an hour's drive from Melbourne.
 This is a residential retreat, giving us the opportunity to immerse in study, practice, community and nature for the week.
 Accommodation and food is provided (included in the course fees).

-This course will be facilitated by Eve Studio founder and director, Annie Carter, assisted by respected (and loved) Eve teacher, Kathy Peterson, with specialist guest teachers.
+This course will be facilitated by Eve Studio founder and director, Annie Carter, assisted by Kathy Peterson, with specialist guest teachers.

 What style of yoga will I be able to teach at the end of this course?

-You will learn a dynamic flow sequence (suitable or adaptable for Vinyasa, Flow, and Power Flow classes) , as well as a more gentle / slow sequence (suitable or adapteable for Slow Flow, Gentle Flow and general Hatha classes).
-This will prepare you to teach in the majority of yoga studios and fitness centres.
+You will learn a dynamic flow / vinyasa sequence with options for a more gentle / slow sequence.
+This will help prepare you to teach in the majority of yoga studios and fitness centres.

-We will touch on restorative and yin practices, and you will learn the essentials for supporting pregnant and post-natal women in the context of a general class.
+We will also touch on more restorative styles, exploring these in our practice.
+You will learn the essentials for supporting pregnant and post-natal women in the context of a general class.
 You may decide to go on to further pre and postnatal yoga study.

 Who is this course for?